 The League House occupies an entire city block in the center of Philadelphia’s commercial and cultural district.
 The building is representative of the classic French Renaissance style, with a brick and brownstone façade and dramatic twin circular staircases that lead to the main entrance on Broad Street.
 Built in 1865, the building was added to the National Historic Register in 1979.
-Approximately one – quarter million square feet in size, the building is spread out over eight floors and has entrances on all sides and is home to five unique dining rooms, 84 Inn rooms, a fitness center, two business centers and 14 private event rooms.
+Approximately one – quarter million square feet in size, the building is spread out over eight floors, has entrances on all sides and is home to five unique dining rooms, 84 Inn rooms, a fitness center, two business centers and 14 private event rooms.
 The League’s distinguished collection of art and artifacts adorns the walls and hallways.
 The collection is a rich chronicle of Philadelphia’s unique imprint upon the American landscape from the 19th century to today and is recognized by historians and art experts as a valuable component of American history.